 This article explains all the procedures to register as a vendor on Jumia and start selling immediately in Nigeria and other countries that support Jumia.

 Selling on Jumia.

-When people choose to buy online from e-commerce like Jumia, they can quickly sort for products online, make their choices, and this product will be delivered at their doorstep.
+When people choose to buy online from e-commerce like Jumia, they can quickly sort for products online, make their choices, and these products will be delivered to their doorstep.

-The most amazing thing with Jumia is that you pay-on-delivery.
+The most amazing thing about Jumia is that you can pay on delivery.
 This means that if you are not OK with the product sent (if the product is not the specification you ordered for) – you can simply reject it.

 This post is explicitly targeted towards sellers, and small business owners; especially those that are into the importation business.